fishyyuser/MDMLP/README.md

 or

-You can use aws console to connect, so that EC2 console opens in browse
+You can use aws console to connect, so that EC2 console opens directly in browser

 ### 2. List Docker Images